MohsenAlyafei/nArabicWords/README.md

 ### 4.1 Option {Feminine : "on"}

-If the "subject" to be counted is "feminine" then use this option to produce the grammartically correct result.
+If the "subject" to be counted is "feminine" then use this option to produce the grammatically correct result.

 Examples: